HansenYangg/solace-senior-dev-take-home/task-c/client/README.md

 ## Local Memory Layer (Optional)

-The app can securely store your last 3 transcripts in the browser’s localStorage, encrypted using the @solace/client-sdk.
+The app can securely store your last 3 transcripts in the browser’s localStorage, encrypted using the @solace/client-sdk (imported via a local file copy in `src/sdk/`).
 This means your recent conversation history is private—even if someone accesses your device, they cannot read your transcripts without the decryption key.

 ---